polar-computing/SeaIce/README.md

 Open-source Python libraries appear sufficient to produce results at least equal to those produced using commercial remote sensing image classification software, while adding more functionality, convenience and utility (at no cost).

-There are several lnger-term research avenues that have been identified for future work:
+There are several longer-term research ideas that have been identified for future work:
 - Divide large images into small pieces to run image segmentation on multiple cores.
 - Separate meld ponds from general submerged ice using a neighbor analysis.
 - Complete the interactive sample selection approache in a service-based module, to be used in a cyberinfrastructure.